James51332/nelo/README.md

 ## example

-nelo is in infancy, and the timeline API is still being fleshed out.
+nelo is a very young project, and the timeline API is still being fleshed out.
 In the future, nelo will primarily use a lua API.
 However, this will be powered by a robust C++ API.
 Here is how timelines work so far.

 ```cpp
 // Create a constant timeline.
 We can add keyframes.